sgillespie/lambda-calculus/README.md

     (λ f y. f y) (λ f. x) → λ y. (λ f. x) y
                           → λ y. x

+# Eta Conversion
+&eta;-conversion allows us to further eliminate abstractions if they give the same result for any argument [1]. &eta;-conversion allows us to reduce the following expression

+    λ x. f x → f

+as long as `x` does not occur free in `f`.

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce